A subject that has intrigued civilisation for years. What do you think of them?

 Dreams have always interested psychoanalysts.
 Freud believed they were unconscious outpourings of suppressed material, largely of a sexual nature.
 Jung, on the other hand, saw them more as disowned projections of ourselves, which he called ‘the shadow’.

-Is the difference between this one and the sleeping one merely a matter of perception?
+Is the difference between the waking state and the sleeping one merely a matter of perception?

 Remember your worst nightmare?
 You thought you were going to die.
 And in the dream it was just as real as “real life.”